threatdragon/threatdragon.github.io/public/pages/install/setp-env.markdown

 the 'Values for the environment variables' section **must** be used instead.

 ## Check it is running
-You should now be able to start Threat Dragon web application using `npm run-script start` and then navigate in a browser to "http://localhost:3000/"
+You should now be able to start Threat Dragon web application using `npm start` and then navigate in a browser to "http://localhost:3000/"

 ### Example OAuth registration